rchittaro/sumuser/README.md

 - Open a terminal in the folder where you put the sumuser application
 - It is expected there is a folder called 'data' within the application folder
 - In the 'data' folder put your weekly log file and call it 'weekly_logs.csv'
 - From the terminal simply run sumuser and give it the user_id you want to summarize.
-For example, for user_id 55 ./sumuser 55
+For example, for user_id 55 <br>
+   go run .
+55

 ## Output